Qogno Helping Visualize the Future of Technology

 The third edition of South Asia's largest digital communication and technology event, the India Mobile Congress 2019, will be held from October 14 - 16 at Aerocity, New Delhi.
 Qogno, a shared digital infrastructure solutions provider, is the Technology Vision Partner for the event and will be present in five-zones in the main hall.

-As the Technology Vision Partner for IMC 2019, Qogno has partnered with TenX2, a Hong Kong-based growth accelerator, to establish thought-leadership in the domains of Telecom, Mobility, and Welfare.
-A live showcase of a Smart City and Digital Village cluster will be present at the IMC.
+As the Technology Vision Partner for IMC 2019, Qogno has partnered with TenX2, a Hong Kong-based growth accelerator, to establish thought-leadership in the domains of Telecom, Mobility and Welfare.
+A live showcase of a Smart City and Digital Village cluster, will be present at the IMC.
 The Qogno Pavilion will be in the main hall of Aerocity and at the IMC-Qogno Hexpo, IMC-Qogno Vision Centre, Digital Village Zone, and Smart City Zone.
-There will be various experience centers that will allow visitors to witness first-hand the upcoming technologies in the digital infrastructure sector.
-From self-check-in kiosks and smart bus bays to Farmer One-Stop Shops (FOSS), Qogno is set to be a pioneer in the move towards a more digitally equipped India.
+There will be various experience centres that will allow visitors to witness first-hand the upcoming technologies in the digital infrastructure sector.
+From self check-in kiosks and smart bus bays, to Farmer One-Stop Shops (FOSS), Qogno is set to be a pioneer in the move towards a more digitally equipped India.

 Qogno's expertise in the development of Future-ready shared digital infrastructure solutions has served as a benchmark in the field of design and technology and tie into the theme for the event: 'Imagine - A New Connected World.
 Intelligent.
 Immersive.
 Inventive.'
 In addition to this, the clusters are aligned to the UN sustainability goals for urban development, clean and affordable water and energy, and Food Security and Life on Land, respectively.